Are you looking for some fun ways to celebrate Earth Day? There are lots of simple ideas in this list of twenty Earth Day activities for kids.

 Brilliant Earth Day activities for kids

 Here are some great World Earth Day activities for kids to help you celebrate our amazing planet.
+Make sure you check out some inspiring Earth Day quotes too.

 You will also find lots of fantastic nature-themed activities for kids in my book *A Year of Nature Craft & Play.
 There are nature crafts, science experiments, gardening projects, games and art activities to explore, all designed to help children learn about and celebrate our planet and the world around them.